Information Technology

 Keys 1, 2, ...
 9

-A number key enters the respective number into the selected cell.
+A number key pressed on the keyboard enters this number into the selected cell.

 Implementation Remarks